-- Providing advice and guidance to the LGB and the directors as to requirements under the School Admissions and Appeals Codes - Making arrangements for determining admissions and hearing admissions appeals - > Ensuring local authority deadlines are met
+- > Providing advice and guidance to the Local CAST Board as to requirements under this policy and the Codes; - Making arrangements for decision-making in respect of applications for admission to the school and hearing admissions appeals; - Ensuring local authority deadlines are met.

-Local Governing Boards are responsible for:
+Local CAST Boards are responsible for

-- Supporting the Headteacher to determine arrangements - > Ensuring effective arrangements are in place for pupil recruitment
+- Supporting the Headteacher for hearing admissions appeals; - Ensuring effective arrangements are in place for pupil recruitment.

-The trust senior executive leadership team are responsible for:
+The CAST Senior Executive Leadership Team are responsible for:

-- Preparing a CAST wide admissions policy, which takes account of Diocesan guidance and the School Admissions and Appeals Code - Providing oversight, and support, of the implementation of admissions arrangements across the company - Ensuring that the impact of any proposed changes to an academy's admission arrangements are considered in light of the other academies in the company and other catholic schools generally in the diocese - Report to the directors regarding admissions arrangements across the academies in the company - Ensuring effective arrangements are in place for pupil recruitment to the academies in the company - Providing advice and guidance to directors regarding the requirements of the Schools Admissions and Appeals Codes
+- Preparing a CAST wide admissions policy, which takes account of Diocesan guidance, the Codes, and local authority policies; - Providing oversight, and support, of the implementation of admissions arrangements across the Trust; - > Ensuring that the impact of any proposed changes to an academy's admission arrangements are considered in light of the other academies in the Trust and other catholic schools generally in the Diocese; - > Reporting to the Directors regarding admissions arrangements across the academies in the Trust - > Ensuring effective arrangements are in place for pupil recruitment to the academies in the Trust; - Providing advice and guidance to the Board of Directors regarding the requirements of the Schools Admissions and Appeals Codes.